cf-platform-eng/tsmgr-samples/mysql-operator/README.md

 OK

-service          plans     description                                                                         broker mysql-operator   default   A Helm chart for easy deployment of a MySQL cluster with MySQL operator.            container-services-manager
+service          plans     description                                                                         broker mysql-operator   default   A Helm chart for easy deployment of a MySQL cluster with MySQL operator.            tanzu-service-manager
 ```

 ## Creating an instance